Visa Traveler

 Countries updated: Requirements for several countries have been updated for 2024

 There you have it!
-81 countries and territories you can travel with a Schengen visa, updated for 2025.
+81 countries and territories you can travel to with a Schengen visa, updated for 2026.

 Do you know any other country (I haven’t listed here) where you can travel VISA-FREE with a Schengen visa?
 Let me know in the comments below.